 Each insurance provider has a list of exclusions for its AD&D policy coverage.
 It’s common for the list of exclusions to include events like suicide, death from illness or natural causes, injuries from war and overdosing on toxic substances.

 Do I need both life insurance and AD&D?

 An AD&D policy can be purchased as a standalone policy or may be offered as a rider on your existing life or health insurance policy.
 However, it should not be considered a replacement for either.
 While the extra coverage from an AD&D policy provides some peace of mind, this type of policy only covers you in the event of an accident.

 Too often, a sudden accident can leave a family in a financial bind.
-An AD & D policy can help protect your family’s finances.
-Claim your complimentary accidental death & dismemberment (AD&D) policy as a member of LGFCU.
+An AD&D policy can help protect your family’s finances.
+Claim your complimentary AD&D policy as a member of LGFCU.